ruanyf/articles/dev/typescript/tsconfig.json.md

 • esModuleInterop is true and module is not an ECMAScript modules format such as "es2015" or "esnext".

-## esModuleInterop

-The esModuleInterop configuration option adds a small amount of logic to Java‐ Script code emitted by TypeScript when module is not an ECMAScript module.

 ## isolatedModules

 Enabling the isolatedModules compiler tells TypeScript to report an error on any instance of a syntax that is likely to cause issues in those transpilers（比如 Babel 每次只能转一个文件）: